Reid Hoffman: Politics

 In 2018, Hoffman helped fund Alloy, a company founded to legally exchange data with affiliated Democratic groups like super PACs.
 Hoffman supplied half of the $35 million to start it.
 The company shut down in 2021.

 Hoffman has been an outspoken proponent of democratic institutions and voting rights and in 2021 published a piece on LinkedIn entitled Protecting Voting Rights: Good for America, Good for American Business.
 In this piece he discusses how "former American Express CEO Kenneth Chenault and Merck CEO Kenneth Frazier led corporate America to take an active role in this situation, by explicitly advocating for the rights of all American citizens to make their voices heard through the core democratic act of voting".
 In 2020, Hoffman also penned a piece that argued for making Voting Day a holiday.
+Hoffman donated $70,000 to Kathy Hochul in 2021.

 Hoffman gave at least $500,000 to the Mainstream Democrats super PAC, which was founded in February 2022 and has since spent more than $1 million supporting the campaigns of moderate Democrats Henry Cuellar and Kurt Schrader.

 In October 2022, Hoffman joined the Defense Innovation Board, an independent advisory board for the United States Department of Defense.

 During the 2024 presidential election, Hoffman initially endorsed President Joe Biden's reelection campaign.
 Hoffman criticized Democratic donors who froze their campaign donations in the aftermath of Biden's performance at the June 2024 debate against Donald Trump.
 Following Biden's withdrawal from the race, Hoffman endorsed former Vice President Kamala Harris' campaign.
 Hoffman stated in an interview his desire that a potential Harris administration remove Lina Khan as Federal Trade Commission chair.

-Hoffman has participated in the World Economic Forum's Annual Meeting in Davos.
+Hoffman has participated in the World Economic Forum's Annual Meeting in Davos..
+He is also listed in the directory of Peter Thiel's Dialog organization.

 Hoffman has stated his intention of financially backing pro-Abundance candidates.